The Best Pegboard Systems To Organize Your Garage

 Garage pegboards are made of one of three materials: wood, plastic, or metal.

-Metal pegboards are the heaviest and can hold the most weight.
-A nice sturdy metal pegboard can easily hold over 100 pounds (45 kg) of tools.
+Heavy duty metal pegboards can support the most weight.
+A nice, sturdy metal pegboard can easily hold over 100 pounds (45 kg) of tools.

 Let’s take a look at each of the three materials pegboards are made of:

-• Metal: Of the three varieties, metal pegboards are by far the heaviest, strongest, and most durable.
+- Metal: Of the three varieties, metal pegboards are the heaviest, strongest, and most durable.
 Most metal pegboards are either made from steel or aluminum.

-It’s essential to get the appropriate material based on how much weight you’re hanging from it and how it will look on your wall.
+It’s essential to get the appropriate material based on how much weight you’re hanging from it and how it will look on your garage wall or craft room.

 What Size Does Pegboard Come In?